-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 In 2023 we were recognised on four occasions:

-🎖 Special prize for overarching effort in topics about democracy
+🎖Special prize for overarching efforts to promote democracy

 The media prize given by the Swiss economics and finance magazine Private is billed as “the biggest and most renowned international award for quality journalism in Switzerland and Europe”.
 On May 24, 2023, SWI swissinfo.ch received the (non-monetary) special prize for overall achievement in the science and enviroment category.